And oftentimes, excusing of a fault

 A coconut milk and egg omelet, slowly–SLOWLY!–cooked in butter, seasoned with lemon salt, freshly ground pepper, herbs de provance, and just a couple flakes of ground red pepper

 All that stuff is real food that tastes good and makes you feel satisfied, nourished, and energetic.
 Wouldn’t you like to feel that way?
 Aren’t you happier when you feel that way?
 If you keep sneaking a brownie twice a week because you just can’t stand it, you have doomed yourself to a perpetual half-life; a life of feeling even worse than if you just ate all that stuff all the time.
-You never feel happy because you never feed the addiction as much as it wants; yet you never feel satisfied and energetic because you keep sabotaging yourself with garbage.
+You never feel happy because you never feed the addiction as much as it wants, yet you never feel satisfied and energetic because you keep sabotaging yourself with garbage.
 Give it up.
-Be free.
-Discipline your mind, and enjoy a piece of bacon.
+Enjoy a piece of bacon.

 Plato says he’s hungry